Let’s be real: diapers are smelly. They’re stinky. They demand nothing but the best diaper pail.

 Cloth diapers need an even more specialized container for their stinky, soiled selves.
 The diaper pails that individually wrap and seal diapers to contain odors are no Bueno for cloth diapers because dirty cloth diapers need air to prevent mold growth.

 Also, you don’t want to go more than three days without washing your cloth diapers.
-The best option for a cloth diaper pail is the Ubbi diaper pail.

 There really is no way around that stainless steel pail.
 You will also want to purchase 2 cloth diaper pail liners.